RoyaHe/HybridQE/README.md

 # HybridQE

-This repository is created for the implementation of the paper Hybrid Query Answering over Incomplete Text-Labeled Graph Databases.
+This temporary repository is created for the implementation of the paper Hybrid Query Answering over Incomplete Text-Labeled Graph Databases.

 ## 1. Datasets Preparation